OfficialSirH/Semblance-bot/README.md

 - **s!patreon** - Provides link to my Patreon page.

-- **s!credits** - Tells you who were all the people who helped with this bot.
+- **s!credits** - Provides a list of all the people who helped with this bot.

 ### - *Admin Commands*